 Home insurance covers not only your property, but also your civil liability.
 For example, if someone is injured at your home or you accidentally set fire to the building where you live, you could be held liable for damages.

-Basic home insurance covers all risks specified in your contract.
-Here are a few examples of risks usually covered by home insurance.
+Basic home insurance covers the risks listed in your contract.
+Here are a few examples of risks usually covered by home insurance:

 - Fire: You accidentally set fire to the building where you live.